vijayanajay/agent-trader/docs/prd.md

 **Project "Emergent Alpha"** is a rapid-development initiative to create a decision-support system for identifying 20-day "buy" opportunities in Indian large and mid-cap stocks.
 The core philosophy blends Geoffrey Hinton's approach of discovering emergent patterns from raw data with Kailash Nadh's pragmatic focus on simplicity, speed, and using minimal, robust tools.

-The system will be built as an agentic workflow using Langflow (or a similar orchestration tool) and Python.
+The system will be built as an agentic workflow using CrewAI and Python.
+CrewAI provides a lightweight, code-first approach to multi-agent orchestration without the overhead of visual workflow builders.
 It will ingest standard OHLCV data and leverage a Large Language Model (LLM) as a general-purpose pattern recognition engine, avoiding hard-coded technical analysis rules.
 The goal is to have a functional, backtestable prototype within a 2-day sprint.

 ### 2. Goal & Objectives